 Injured Employee Name:

 Your Name: Your Phone Number:

 Your Address:

 Your relationship with injured employee (check one): Co-worker Other

 Date/Time of Incident:Too day's Date/Time:

 What was the employee doing when the incident occurred?

 What materials, equipment or tools were involved?

-What were the environmental conditions at the accident site?
+What were the environmental conditions at the accident site? ?

-What was the sequence of events that led up to the accident?
+What was the sequence of events that led up to the accident? ,

 What was done immediately after the incident?

 I agree the above is true and accurate

 Witness Name (please print):

 Witness' Signature: Date:

-ILLINOIS FORM 45: EM PLOYER'S FIRST RE PORT OF IN JURY Please t ype or print.
-Employer's FEIN Date of repo Date of report Is this a lost workday case?
-Yes / No Employer's name I S 1.18.1 67.1888 Employer's mailing address Nature of business or service SIC code Name of workers' compensation car rier/admin.
-Policy/Contra ct # Self-insured Employee's full name Social Security # Yes / Birthdate No Employee's mailing address Employee's e-mail address Dependent: 5 Employee's average weekly w rage Male / Female Job title or occupation Married / Single Date hired Time employee began work AM PM Last day employee worked If the employee died as a result of the accident, give the date of death.
+ILLINOIS FORM 45: EM PLOYER'S FIRST R EPORT OF INJURY Please type or print.
+Employer's FEIN Date of re eport Case or File # ls this a lost workday case?
+Yes / No Employer's name nployer's name s Employer's mailing address Nature of business or service SIC code Name of workers' compensation ca rrier/admin.
+Policy/Co ntract # Self-insured?
+Yes / No Employee's full name Social Security # CRONAL WALL PRODUCT Employee's mailing address Employee's e-mail address Male / Female Married / Single # Depend ents Employee's average weekly wage Job title or occupation Married / Single Date hired Time employee began work time of accident Last day employee worked A If the employee died as a result of t the accident, give the date of death.
 Did the accident occur on the employer's premises?
-Yes / No nises?
-Address of accident What was the employee doing when the accident occurred?
+Address of accident Yes / No What was the employee doing when the accident occurred?
 How did the accident occur?
 What was the injury or illness?
-List the part of body affected an nd explain how it w as affected.
-What object or substance, if any, directly harmed the employee?
-Name and address of physician/heal th care professional If treatment was given away from th o worksite list the name on d address of the p lana it waa diwaa n treatment was given away from tr io montane, nat the hame an ace it was given.
-Was the employee treated in an eme ergency room? and a second vernight as an inpatient?
-Yes / No Report prepared by Signature Yes / No Title and telephone #
+List the part of body affected and explain how i it was affected.
+What object or substance, if any, d irectly harmed the employe e?
+Name and address of physician/hea Ith care professional If treatment was given away from t he worksite, list the name a and address of th e place it was given.
+Was the employee treated in an em ergency room?
+Was the e mployee hospitalized ov vernight as an inpatient?
+Yes / No Y es / No Report prepared by Signature Title and telephone #